DanChaltiel/crosstable/README.md

   ([link](https://danchaltiel.github.io/crosstable/articles/crosstable-selection.html))
 - `vignette("crosstable-selection")` for more on variable selection ([link](https://danchaltiel.github.io/crosstable/articles/crosstable-selection.html)),
-  although you would better read
+  although you should better read
   <https://tidyselect.r-lib.org/articles/syntax.html>.

 There are lots of other features you can learn about there, for instance